rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 #### Why create pipelines
 * Assurance - drive up code quality and remove the need for dedicated deployment / release management teams
 * Freedom - allow developers to take ownership of how and when code gets built and shipped
-* Reliablility - pipelines are a bit boring; they execute the same way each and every time they're run!
+* Reliability - pipelines are a bit boring; they execute the same way each and every time they're run!
 * A pathway to production:
     - Puts the product in the hands of the customer quicker
     - Enables seamless and repeatable deploys